Kralizek/AWSLambdaSharpTemplate/README.md

 Besides the basic dependencies of the empty templates, the boilerplate templates have some extra dependencies.

 The extra dependencies are:
-* `Amazon.Lambda.Serialization.Json` is used to push logs into AWS CloudWatch
+* `Amazon.Lambda.Serialization.SystemTextJson` is used to push logs into AWS CloudWatch
 * `Kralizek.Extensions.Logging` contains several helper methods for better logging
 * `Microsoft.Extensions.Configuration.EnvironmentVariables` used to load configuration values from environment variables
 * `Microsoft.Extensions.Configuration.Json` used to load configuration values from json files